8405 Asbolus: Orbit and classification

 Centaurs have short dynamical lifetimes due to perturbations by the giant planets.
 Asbolus is estimated to have an orbital half-life of about 860 kiloannum.
 Asbolus is currently classified as a SN centaur since Saturn is considered to control the perihelion and Neptune controls the aphelion.

-It currently has a perihelion of 6.8 AU, so is also influenced by Jupiter.
+It currently has a perihelion of 6.8 AU, so it is also influenced by Jupiter.
 Centaurs with a perihelion less than 6.6 AU are very strongly influenced by Jupiter and for classification purposes are considered to have a perihelion under the control of Jupiter.
 In about ten thousand years, clones of the orbit of Asbolus suggest that its perihelion classification may come under the control of Jupiter.

-Predicting the overall orbit and position of Asbolus beyond a few thousand years is difficult because of errors in the known trajectory, error amplification by perturbations due to all of the gas giants, and the possibility of perturbation as a result of cometary outgassing and fragmentation.
+Predicting the overall orbit and position of Asbolus beyond a few thousand years is difficult because of errors in the known trajectory, error amplification by perturbations due to all of the giant planets, and the possibility of perturbation as a result of cometary outgassing and fragmentation.
 Compared to centaur 7066 Nessus, the orbit of Asbolus is currently much more chaotic.